JetBrains/youtrack-workflows/README.md

 *    Download a `workflow zip file`
 *    Import the workflow to your project

-If you are project administrator import workflow on Administration > Projects > project > Workflow tab.
+If you are a project administrator then import the workflow in Administration > Projects > project > Workflow tab.
-If you have system administrator permissions, import workflow on Administration > Workflow page and attach it to one or multiple projects.
+If you have system administrator permissions, then import the workflow in Administration > Workflow page and attach it to one or multiple projects.

 You can also try any of the custom workflows listed below in our [YouTrack InCloud test instance](http://workflows.myjetbrains.com/youtrack/).
 All registered users get project admin permissions.